Seán Hillen

-Seán Hillen (born 1961, in Ireland is an artist whose work includes collages and the creative use of photographs.
+Seán Hillen born 1961, in Ireland, is an artist whose work includes collages, photography and the creative use of photographs.

 Early life

-Hillen was raised in Newry, County Down, Northern Ireland in 1961.
-He studied at the Belfast College of Art.
+Seán Hillen was born in Newry, a border town on the Republic of Ireland–United Kingdom border in County Down, Northern Ireland in 1961.
+Hillen grew up during the Troubles, which he described as "utter chaos".
+When he was a teenager his parents bought him his first camera to encourage his interest in photography and prevent him from being drawn into the conflict.
+Hillen studied at the Belfast College of Art.
 In 1982, he travelled to London to continue his studies at the London College of Printing, and then at the Slade School of Fine Art.